What is a kidney transplant?

 Fever and tenderness over the kidney are some of the most common symptoms of rejection.

-A rise in your blood creatinine level (blood test to measure kidney function) and/or
+A rise in your blood creatinine level (blood test to measure kidney function) or blood

-blood pressure may also suggest rejection.
-The symptoms of rejection may look like
+pressure may also suggest rejection.
+The symptoms of rejection may look like other

-other medical conditions or problems.
-Talk with your transplant team with any concerns
+medical conditions or problems.
+Talk with your transplant team with any concerns you

-Avoid places in which you may be exposed to anyone who may be sick.
-This is because
+Stay away from places in which you may be exposed to anyone who may be sick.
+This

-your immune system will be suppressed to protect you from rejecting the new kidney.
+is because your immune system will be suppressed to protect you from rejecting the

 Your healthcare team may give you other instructions after the procedure, depending